Skip to main content

 • Example: "For every dollar invested in the company's solar panel adoption program for rural communities, we created an environmental impact valued at $4.50."

-The 8 Principles of SROI
+What Are The Principles of SROI?

 When calculating social returns on investment, there are certain principles all organizations must keep in mind.